 Braising sears or roasts food’s exterior to create flavor and color.
 Next, a liquid is added to create steam and vapor.
 The liquid doesn’t submerge the food but tenderizes it.
 Consequently, meats with a lot of connective tissue (usually value cuts) benefit from this method.
 In addition, most vegetables also benefit.

-The CVap benefit is being able to braise without adding liquid (though you have the option to do either).
-CVap ovens can create the high moisture environment necessary to achieve the tenderizing effects that the traditional method provides.
+CVap permits braising without adding liquid.
+But you have the option to do either.
+Above all, CVap ovens generate the high moisture environment necessary to achieve the tenderizing that traditional braising provides.